bhavik402/neo-saute-simmer/book-content/recipes/chicken-tandoori.md

 # 🥣 Instructions

-- For garlic paste, you can blend it or use pestle and mortar
+- For garlic paste, you can blend it, pestle and mortar, or microplane
-> Note: Microplane works the best and takes less time
+> Microplane works the best and takes less time
 - Mix all ingredients for marinade in a separate bowl/container
 - Optional (for chicken breast)
-	- Use meat mallet to thin out chicken breast cuts or lay the chicken down and cut from the middle laterally
+	- Use meat mallet to thin out chicken breast or lay the piece down flat and cut from the middle laterally
 	- If you are using any other cuts, do not slice or use meat mallet
-- Mix marinade and chicken well
+- Coat the chicken pieces with marinade well
-- Let it rest for up to 24hrs but at least and an hour
+- Let it rest for up to 24hrs but at least an hour
+- Bring chicken to room temperature before cooking (takes about an hour at room temps) this keeps chicken from drying out during cooking process